howto123/thehowtoproject-sayingsboard/README.md

 Simple app to check out react.
 Allows user to post great/funny/random sayings and performing crud operations on them.

+The site will be continuously published on: https://thehowtoproject-sayings.netlify.app/

 This project uses typescript, a helpful reference was: https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example

 ---